qbalsdon/qbalsdon.github.io/docs/_posts/2021-04-15-accessibility-service.markdown

 >
 > __[ - Qasid Sadiq, Google I/O 19 "Demystifying Android Accessibility development"][14]__

 This is probably why there is no API for focus navigation on a programmable level.
 While I understand their goal in curbing abuse of that system, I do not believe my goals have never been to create a hack on behalf of someone else, but rather to make the automation and developer interaction with these systems much easier and ... well ... accessible.
+What I am not sure of, however, is that there is so much code that <a href="#super-important-caveat">__looks__ like it should work</a>.

 ## Understanding Accessibility on Android